Chart Color Schemes

 Employment conditions in Elizabeth face significant challenges, ranking among the bottom 10% of areas assessed nationally

-Elizabeth has a balanced workforce with representation from both white and blue collar jobs.
-Manufacturing and industrial sectors are strongly present.
-The unemployment rate was 21.7% in the past year, with an estimated employment growth of 3.3%.
+Elizabeth has a balanced workforce with both white and blue collar jobs, strongly represented by manufacturing and industrial sectors.
+The unemployment rate was 21.7% in September 2025, with an estimated employment growth of 3.3% over the past year.
+This rate is 17.8% higher than Greater Adelaide's rate of 3.9%, indicating room for improvement.

-Manufacturing had a particularly high share of employment at 1.9 times the regional level, while professional & technical services employed just 2.0% of local workers, below Greater Adelaide's 7.3%.
-There was an employment-to-resident ratio of 1.1, indicating the area functions as an employment hub hosting more jobs than residents and attracting workers from surrounding areas.
-Between September 2024 and September 2025, employment increased by 3.3% while labour force grew by 1.4%, leading to a decrease in unemployment of 1.4 percentage points.
-In comparison, Greater Adelaide recorded employment growth of 3.0%, labour force growth of 2.9%, with unemployment falling by 0.1 percentage points.
-National employment forecasts from Jobs and Skills Australia for May-25 project national employment growth of 6.6% over five years and 13.7% over ten years, but growth rates vary significantly between industry sectors.
-Applying these projections to Elizabeth's employment mix suggests local employment should increase by approximately 5.7% over five years and 12.5% over ten years.
+However, professional & technical services employ only 2.0% of local workers, below Greater Adelaide's 7.3%.
+There are 1.1 jobs for every resident, indicating the area functions as an employment hub attracting workers from surrounding areas.
+Between September 2024 and September 2025, employment increased by 3.3%, while labour force grew by 1.4%, leading to a 1.4 percentage point drop in unemployment.
+By comparison, Greater Adelaide recorded employment growth of 3.0% and unemployment fell by 0.1 percentage points during the same period.
+National employment forecasts from Jobs and Skills Australia, published in May-25, project national employment growth at 6.6% over five years and 13.7% over ten years.
+Applying these projections to Elizabeth's employment mix suggests local employment should increase by 5.7% over five years and 12.5% over ten years.

 Frequently Asked Questions - Employment